-In 2022 CSR activity, the Bank initiated a medical mission/outreach program for our brothers and sisters in the Ata-Manubo Tribe at Sitio Malasiban, Talaingod, Davao del Norte--a distant indigenous community in Davao region.
+For 2022 CSR activity, the Bank initiated a medical mission/outreach program for our brothers and sisters in the Ata-Manubo Tribe.
+The activity transpired on July 2022 at Sitio Malasiban, Talaingod, Davao del Norte--a distant indigenous community in Davao region.

-In a joint collective effort with professionals in the medical field, the military, and the PNP, the Bank provided medical consultation, circumcision, and distribution of relief goods.
+In a joint effort with some professionals in the medical field, the military, and the PNP, the Bank was able to provide medical consultation, circumcision, and distribution of relief goods.